verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/user_guide.rst

 .. code-block:: bash

-    # Elaborate the input file using Yosys convetional Verilog parser
+    # Elaborate the input file using Yosys conventional Verilog parser
     ./odin_II --elaborator yosys -v <path/to/Verilog/File> --fflegalize

-    # Elaborate the input file using the Yosys-SystemVerilog plugin if installed, otherwise the Yosys convetional Verilog parser
+    # Elaborate the input file using the Yosys-SystemVerilog plugin if installed, otherwise the Yosys conventional Verilog parser
     ./odin_II --elaborator yosys -s <path/to/SystemVerilog/File> --fflegalize

     # Elaborate the input file using the Surelog plugin if installed, otherwise failure on the unsupported type
     ./odin_II --elaborator yosys -u <path/to/UHDM/File> --fflegalize

-Passes a Verilog/SystemVerilog/UHDM file to Yosys for performing elaboration.
+Passes a Verilog/SystemVerilog/UHDM file to Yosys to perform elaboration.
 The BLIF elaboration and partial mapping phases will be executed on the generated netlist.
 However, all latches in the Yosys+Odin-II output file will be rising edge.